Tramadol Addiction: Sign and Symptoms

 If you don’t want to reside at a treatment facility during rehab, you could opt for an outpatient program in which you are still able to work and live at home.
 Much like inpatient treatment, outpatient programs vary considerably, especially in intensity and frequency of meetings.

-Below are the different types of outpatient programs:8,9
+Below are the different types of outpatient programs:

 • Partial hospitalization programs (PHP): Also known as “day treatment,” this is the most intensive option—you’ll attend a PHP program between 4 and 6 hours per day for 5 days a week.

-• Intensive inpatient treatment (IOT): You attend a treatment clinic for at least 9 hours per week, spread out over 3 to 5 days, but it could be as much as 30 hours.
+• Intensive inpatient treatment (IOT): In an IOP, you attend a treatment clinic for at least nine hours per week, spread out over three to five days, but it could be as much as 30 hours.

-• Standard outpatient: You’ll attend therapy 1-2 times per week, for 1-2 hours at a time.
+• Standard outpatient: You’ll attend therapy one or two times per week, for one to two hours at a time.

 Outpatient treatment programs are not generally recommended for individuals with: